AnatolyRugalev/kube-commander/README.md

 sudo snap install kube-commander
 ```

+*NOTE: please be aware of [this bug](https://github.com/AnatolyRugalev/kube-commander/issues/35) in snap implementation*

 ### AUR

 If you use Archlinux you can install kube-commander from AUR with your favorite AUR helper: